vol-dev/vdo.ninja/high-def-camera.md

 class:       "style2"                         # config bg-color to post list card (1..6)
 list-image:  "/assets/images/pic03.jpg"       # config image to post list card (1..6)
-description: >                                # config description to post list card Get your camera inside OBS.ninja quickly
+description: >                                # config description to post list card Get your camera inside VDO.ninja quickly

 # POST HEADER
 header-image: "/assets/images/pic13.jpg"      # config image to post header
 alt-image:    "image description test post a" # config image description to alt att.
 ---

-You can customize the playback of videos by added parameters to the OBS.Ninja URL links, along with many other aspects.
+You can customize the playback of videos by added parameters to the VDO.Ninja URL links, along with many other aspects.
 The default video bitrate of most modern browsers is around 2500-kbps, which is okay, but we can achieve higher video quality if we manually set this to something even higher.

 `http://obs.ninja/?view=xxxxxxx&bitrate=6000`